Lead Based Paint

 A qualified professional should inspect the existing paintwork if you suspect that the paint in your home is lead-based.
 They have the necessary expertise to remove the offending material.

-Alternatively, be sure to ask your InterNACHI inspector about lead paint at your next inspection.
-Trained professionals use a range of methods when checking your home;
+Alternatively, be sure to ask your InterNACHI inspector about lead based paint at your next inspection.
+Furthermore, trained professionals use a range of methods when checking your home;

 - including a visual inspection of paint condition and location;